hwavesong/m3u8_To_MP4/README.rst

 #.
 Treat ffmpeg as a system service to achieve cross-platform.
 #.
 Resume from interruption.
 #.
 Use system tmp folder.
 #.
-Concurrent requests based on the thread pool.
+Concurrent requests based on the thread pool and coroutine mechanism.
 #.
 The retry strategy is carried out collectively after the whole cycle is repeated, avoiding the problem of short retry interval.

 .. _ffmpeg: http://www.ffmpeg.org/download.html